openoms/lightning-node-management/watchtower.md

-# Set up a Watchtower and a Client on the Lightnig Network
+# Set up a Watchtower and a Client on the Lightning Network

 A watchtower monitors the bitcoin blockchain for any transaction attempting to steal from it\`s client by closing a channel with a previous, invalid state.
 If a breach is found the watchtower immediately broadcasts a punisher transaction moving all funds in the channel to it\`s client onchain wallet.